humayunj/Goals-2018/README.md

 #### Networking and Security
 - [ ] Learn SSL and Cryptography
-- [ ] :pushpin:Create Relaible UDP Protocol
+- [X] Create Relaible UDP Protocol
 - [ ] :pushpin:Learn sockets in C and Java, TCP and UDP

 #### Projects